 - In the meantime, put all the ingredients for the filling into a saucepan and heat gently until the figs become soft and the liquid becomes thicker.

 - Remove from the heat and allow to cool slightly.

 - Place into a blender and blend until smooth.

 - Once your dough is ready, remove from the fridge and roll out in portions.

 - Cut a long rectangle from each piece and place a line of the filling down the middle leaving an edge each side.

-- Brush the edges and stick together to form a roll.
+- Brush the edges with water and stick together to form a roll.

 - Place the roll seal side down onto a greased, lined baking tray.

-- Bake the rolls in a preheated oven at 200oc (180oc fan assisted) for 20 minutes until browned.
+- Bake the rolls in the oven for 20 minutes until browned.

 - Remove from the oven and allow to cool before cutting the rolls into biscuits.